njoubert/RaspberryPiChristmasCodingAdventure/README.md

 - [Write your own hardware driver for a GPIO pin](http://sysprogs.com/VisualKernel/tutorials/raspberry/leddriver/)

-### Inspiring Projects, Great Communities, and Places to Frequent for Ideas!
+### Inspiring Projects, Great Communities, and Awesome Additions to the Pi!

 **Great Communities:** A big part of building stuff is having inspiration and a community to draw from.
 Here's some great places that's fun to look at people's projects online: